jodogne/atomit/Documentation/Concepts.md

 operations**",
 i.e. [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
 without Update.
-The Atom-IT server will ensure proper **mutual exclusion** if several threads are accessing the time series, according to the
+The Atom-IT server will ensure proper **mutual exclusion** if several threads are simultaneously accessing the same time series, according to the
 [readers/writers paradigm](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem).
 It is also possible for a reading thread to wait until a change is made by some writer thread on a given time series.

-The Atom-IT server can hold several of such time series at once.
+The Atom-IT server can hold several time series at once.
 The stored **time series are all independent from each other** (in particular, the interpretation of the timestamps can be different for different time series).

 NB: From a developer perspective, the content of the time series are